piroor/popupalt/migration-story.md

 The script touched to `nsIPrefBranch` and some XPCOM components via XPConnect, so they were temporarily commented out.
 User preferences were not available and only default configurations were there as fixed values.
 Moreover, some constant properties accessed like `Ci.nsIDOMNode.ELEMENT_NODE` had to be replaced as `Node.ELEMENT_NODE`.
-The listener for `mousemove` events from web pages was attached to the global namespace for a frame script, but it was re-attached to the `document` itself of an web page, because it was now executed on web pages directly.
+The listener for `mousemove` events from web pages was attached to the global namespace for a frame script, but it was re-attached to the `document` itself of an web page, because the script was now executed on web pages directly.

 ## Step 4: Localization